Managing Director & Senior Partner, Chairman of the BCG Henderson Institute

 For example, when the cleaning company Ecolab identified a concern among customers about access to clean water, it saw that as an opportunity due to clean water being a complementary input to the company’s cleaning products.
 In 2011, Ecolab acquired the water treatment company Nalco, which began its transformation into a global leader in water management and water treatment services.
 At the same time, Ecolab rebranded itself with a strong sustainability profile focusing on how much water the company saves globally with its solutions.
 This created a strong sense of purpose within the organization: Ecolab was now seen as a leader in sustainability and preserving water resources.
 The results have been impressive, with the company increasing revenue growth from 0% to 10% annually and delivering 18% annual TSR between 2011 and 2019.

 7. Think “biologically.”
 Historically, managers have tended to view their organizations “mechanistically” and rely on simple cause-and-effect models to guide their thinking.
-But organizations are actually embedded in a Think Biologically: Messy Management for a Complex World in which outcomes are inherently unpredictable.
+But organizations are actually embedded in a dynamic, complex world in which outcomes are inherently unpredictable.
 Success in such an environment can mean augmenting a traditional mechanical approach with a “biological” mindset that acknowledges the uncertainty and complexity of business problems, addressing them indirectly.

 Each of the seven factors we’ve just described can individually improve the chances of success.
 But their effects are additive: companies that applied more factors had a correspondingly higher chance of successfully accelerating growth and achieving TSR outperformance—rising from 11% for companies with none of the factors to 59% for the small minority that applied five factors.
 (See Exhibit 3.)